hainayanda/Draftsman/README.md

 There are two other extensions method you could use to call planContent indirectly:
 * `func planFragment(delegate: PlanDelegate? = nil)` which will be call `fragmentWillPlanContent()` and activate all created constraints right away and `fragmentDidPlanContent()`
-* `func replanContent(delegate: PlanDelegate? = nil)` which will remove all its and subviews constraints which created by Draftsman and call `planFragment(delegate:)`
+* `func replanContent(delegate: PlanDelegate? = nil)` which will remove all its and subviews constraints created by Draftsman and call `planFragment(delegate:)`

 ***

 ## Fragment View

 There is UIView that already implemented Fragment that you can extend named `FragmentView`.
-It have some more open method that you can use:
+It has some more open method that you can use:
 * `func fragmentWillLayoutForTheFirstTime()` which will be called inside `layoutSubviews()` and only once at the first time before `super.layoutSubviews()`
 * `func fragmentDidLayoutForTheFirstTime()` which will be called inside `layoutSubviews()` and only once at the first time after  `super.layoutSubviews()`